Brownsville in Haywood County, Tennessee — The American South (East South Central)

 1867

-Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+Topics and series.
+This historical marker is listed in this topic list: Religion & Religious Structures.
+In addition, it is included in the Synagogues series list.
 A significant historical year for this entry is 1867.

 Location.
 35° 35.735′ N, 89° 15.742′ W. Marker is in Brownsville, Tennessee, in Haywood County.
-Marker is at the intersection of North Washington Avenue (Tennessee Route 54/369) and West College Street, on the right when traveling south on North Washington Avenue.
+It is at the intersection of North Washington Avenue (Tennessee Route 54/369) and West College Street, on the right when traveling south on North Washington Avenue.
 Touch for map.
 Marker is at or near this postal address: 171 N Washington Ave, Brownsville TN 38012, United States of America.
 Touch for directions.

 Regarding Temple Adas Israel.
 Excerpt from the National Register nomination: